 We've groomed it for you, so it’s ready to go and grow.
 Get fresh, home-grown cherries in only one year – order our popular Stella Cherry Tree today, before it’s gone!

 Stella Cherry Tree Pollination

 Stella Cherry Trees are self-fertile.
 You will get fruit with only one plant.
-However, adding an additional Stella Cherry Tree will drastically increase the size of your crop.
+However, adding an additional pollinator will drastically increase the size of your crop.
 Below are the most effective pollinators we have chosen for your area...

 Customer Reviews & Photos

 This was a replacement under warranty for a tree that didn’t make it through last winter.
 By the way, you made that process SO easy, so thank you!
 This tree looks ok, but not as good as I thought it would by this time.
 But it’s been a crazy summer, so I’m keeping my fingers crossed for next year!
 I will try to remember to update you.